thomruns/NexterTKD/README.md

 Sets the (sub)grid for the Features section.
 This section completed first as it uses the Layout base grid.
 A main grid is established for the section (features), then subgrid (feature) is added to complete the layout.

 ## Branch Story
-Section is divided into tow parts, a leftside w images, and a right side w content.
+Section is divided into two parts, a leftside w images, and a right side w content.
 Contains subgrids.

 ### __pictures
 Styling for the pictures side of the story section